Exercise and Movement Sciences Concentration

 Bachelor of Science: Exercise and Movement Sciences

-The Exercise and Movement Sciences concentration is an impacted program so students must apply and be selected to enter the program.
+*The Exercise and Movement Sciences concentration is no longer an impacted program so students can simply change their major to enter the program.

 The Exercise and Movement Sciences concentration prepares students for advanced study in a number of exercise and movement related fields.
 This degree concentration examines kinesiology from the perspectives of exercise physiology, biomechanics, motor learning and development, and the psychological and the social-cultural aspects of physical activity.
 The programmatic approach is multidisciplinary and invites study in the physical, biological and social sciences, psychology, philosophy and communication.
 The degree program examines those factors that influence the form, function and effectiveness of exercise and movement across the lifespan and for the disabled.